SchokiCoder/book_modern_c/src/24_optional.md

 header file.
 You include it and then it's there.
 Well okay it's not that easy after all.

-Remember recursive file inclusion, yeah you do.
+Remember "recursive file inclusion", yeah you do.
 _(If not, it's mentioned in the include chapter)_

 SHL's do combat this issue by utilizing the preprocessor.